How to Setup Node.JS Web Server to AWS with ECS

 docker build -t my-sample-docker-nodejs-app .

-This wil return the AWS account id.
+This will return the AWS account ID.

 aws sts get-caller-identity